JohnMechatronics/Introduction-To-Arduino/README.md

-# Sensing-the-world-with-Arduino
+# Introduction-to-Arduino

-This repository contains file used to teach
+This repository contains file used to teach Introduction to Arduino
-Sensing the world with Arduino